 - Monitor the channel used by customers to obtain entity contact details (i.e. White Pages, internet, etc)

 Centralise Management of White Pages Listings within an Entity

 Centralising the management of listings within an entity will drive standardisation of entries, reduce duplication of listed information, and enable cost efficiencies by utilising a single point for negotiating listing rates for your entity.

 Entities should consider the size of entries and whether printed listings are required in some or all metropolitan and regional areas.
 Listings in metropolitan areas are generally more expensive than those in regional areas.
 Entity contact details and information are increasingly becoming readily available to citizens in metropolitan areas via the internet and mobile technologies.

-Central (One Switchboard) Telephone Number and Agency Website Listing
+Central (One Switchboard) Telephone Number and Entity Website Listing

 Consider consolidating telephone numbers or email addresses.
 It may be more effective to list a central or national switchboard telephone number and the entity's website (if service information and addresses are available on the entity's website).